UserSaiVarma/Donor_Choose/README.md

 ## Content
 1. **Eploratory Data Analysis.ipynb**      :    This notebook contains all the exploratory data analysis done on the data and plotted the results for easy understanding.
 2. **Data Preprocessing.ipynb**       : This notebook contains all the preprocessing operations performed on all the features of the data.
+3. **Naive Bayes.ipynb**    : Perform vectorization using BOW and TFIDF separately and applied Naive bayes on top of it.

 ## Results: